karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/UserHasPermissionGroupApiInterface/updateUserHasPermissionGroupByUserIdAndPermissionGroupId.md

-UserHasPermissionGroupApiInterface::updateUserHasPermissionGroupByUserIdAndPermissionGroupId — Updates the userHasPermissionGroup row identified by the given user_id and permission_group_id.
+UserHasPermissionGroupApiInterface::updateUserHasPermissionGroupByUserIdAndPermissionGroupId — Updates the user has permission group row identified by the given user_id and permission_group_id.